RE-N-Y/Recommendation-Engine-Data-Extractor/README.md

 ## Methods
 All the methods that were used for the extraction of data are included in Main.java file.

-duplicateRemover: removes duplicate animes in the JSON file placed at /inputs directory
+**duplicateRemover**: removes duplicate animes in the JSON file placed at /inputs directory
 animeExtractor: takes user data JSON file placed at /inputs directory and uses animeId attached in the data to fetch anime data from the web

-parser: parsers XML user data to JSON file
+**parser**: parsers XML user data to JSON file

-finalizer: additonally parses any minor errors in XML parsing process
+**finalizer**: additonally parses any minor errors in XML parsing process

-extractor: extracts user XML data by using myanimelist API by taking in text file placed at /inputs directory.
+**extractor**: extracts user XML data by using myanimelist API by taking in text file placed at /inputs directory.
            The text file should contain names of users to collect the data

-remover: removes any dummy data (users who created their accounts on myanimelist but never used them) from XML userdata file
+**remover**: removes any dummy data (users who created their accounts on myanimelist but never used them) from XML userdata file.

-formatter: formats XML userdata file by removing XML declaration.
+**formatter**: formats XML userdata file by removing XML declaration.

-run: helper function to collect usernames in extractor() method
+**run**: helper function to collect usernames in extractor() method.

-toArray: helper function that converts JSONArray objects to String arrays
+**toArray**: helper function that converts JSONArray objects to String arrays

-anime: collects anime data from myanimelist website
+**anime**: collects anime data from myanimelist website